 They make better choices when it comes to their relationships and interactions with others.

 That last one?
-It can be accredited, in large part, to being an emotionally healthy individual.
+It can be accredited, in large part, to being an emotionally healthy individual shares Family Doctor.
 That’s not something that people are born being; they have to be raised that way.
-If you’re wondering about some of the things that you can do to provide your child with the tools and skills to become this kind of individual, here are five that you can teach your child…and perhaps, brush up on a bit yourself along the way.
+If you’re wondering about some things you can do to provide your child with the tools and skills to become this kind of individual, here are five that you can teach your child…and perhaps brush up on a bit yourself along the way.

 5 Tips for Raising Emotionally Healthy Children